cerdem12/MOBILE/glmnet/README.md

 # The glmnet package

-This folder is downloaded from [here](http://hastie.su.domains/glmnet_matlab/).
+This folder is adapted from [here](http://hastie.su.domains/glmnet_matlab/).

 ## Notes

-The mex files in this folder are usable in MATLAB versions before 2020.
+The mex files in this folder are usable in MATLAB versions after 2020.

 ## References